edoparearyee/angular-native-seed/README.md

 Run `npm run build:ssr && npm run serve:ssr` to build client and server bundles and run an express app which will render the angular templates before being sent to the client.
 Navigate to `http://localhost:4000/` to view the SSR version of the app.

+## Native desktop app

+The Native desktop app is built using [Electron][electron].
+To view the desktop app simply run `npm run start:desktop` this will build the browser web bundle and run the Electron app using the build artifacts.

+To create an executable for windows run `npm run build:desktop:win` or for mac run `npm run build:desktop:mac`.
+These artifacts will be located in the `/build` directory.

 ## Native iOS and Android Apps

 This project uses [Nativescript][nativescript] to create Android and iOS app version of the application using the same code and logic from `component|directive|pipes|services` etc... but with different template files and logic.
 A [Nativescript Cli][nativescript] project is location in the `/nativescript` folder and follows the same structure as the nativescript cli so it's possible to run any of the nativescript cli commands.